The Life Aquatic with Steve Zissou: Production

+Costume worn by Steve Zissou (Bill Murray) at the Academy Museum in Los Angeles, California.

 Literary inspiration

 Though the characters were inspired by such American novels as The Great Gatsby and The Magnificent Ambersons, the plot has been compared to Moby-Dick.

 Writing about the metaphorical aspects of the film's setting—somewhere in the Mediterranean—film critic Elena Past says that the underwater scenes, because they are central to the storyline, make The Life Aquatic similar in some ways to Respiro.
 Both films set out a "Mediterranean state of being" where "having left the security of land, the characters in both films are suddenly confronted with the precarious nature of human existence, as the films that depict them tackle the challenges of representing the submarine world."

 Casting

 James Gray originally signed on to play Wolodarsky but he left when he learned that he was going to spend five months in Italy.

 Exotic lifeforms

 In addition to the luminescent-spotted jaguar shark, other fictional lifeforms (some stop-motion-animated) are cited and appear throughout the film, such as the rhinestone bluefin, crayon ponyfish, wild snow-mongoose, electric jellyfish, and sugar crabs.
 The animation work was done by Henry Selick.